dedis/popstellar/be2-scala/docs/README.md

 - for a SetupElection message: `Data:SetupElectionMessageId:channel`
 - for a CreateLao message: `Data:CreateLaoId:channel`

+Notice how CreateLao messages are stored.
+Before the introduction of heartbeat and get_messages_by_id messages, CreateLao messages were received on `/root` and written on `/root/lao_id`.
+Hence, sent to other servers on `root/lao_id`, the CreateLao messages were rejected.
+This is the reason why CreateLao messages have been moved to root.
+Notice also how SetupElection messages are stored.
+They are expected to be received on `/root/lao_id`, but were written on `/root/lao_id/election_id`.
+Hence, they were rejected when received by other servers.

 We use `/` as a separator for parts of a channel and `#` as a separator for data objects when needed.

 The database API is separated in two layers: